lmlg/tosc/docs/manual.md

   The `lock_path` argument is optional and indicates the path for the lock that is used to synchronize access across the different process in the distributed system.

+  The features of this backend depend largely on the filesystem being used.
+If the filesystem is only backed by memory (as is the case of files in /dev/shm), then the writes will not be persistent.
+On the other hand, if the filesystem if network-based (as with NFS or CephFS), then the backend can be used across nodes in different machines.

+  Typically, this backend would be used to synchronize and share data with unrelated processes in the same machine.
+It's specially suited to share configuration and apply updates seamlessly.

 ```python
 class CephBackend (client, key, mon_host, pool_name obj_name, max_retries = 100)